 - glass storage container (to marinate chicken)

-- outdoor or indoor grill and tongs (to cook chicken)
+- outdoor or indoor grill and tongs (if grilling chicken)

 Check out my Veggie Quinoa Banh Mi Bowl!